antsec/windows-installer/README.md

 Installing the AntSec collectors silently.
 * `/VERYSILENT`

+Adding the customer number to the command.
+* `/ASnumber`

 Choosing the components of the installation.
 Winlogbeat and Metricbeat are installed by default (if components are not entered).
 * `/COMPONENTS="winlogbeat,winlogbeat\vsawinlogbeat,winlogbeat\configwinlogbeat"`